andrejbugi/jobs_finder/README.md

   First we need to install docker.
 Pick your operating system and follow the instructions:

   https://docs.docker.com/get-docker/

+  After installing docker on your machine, we can proceed with the db

   To use the database, write the next commands on your terminal: